Synthetic element: The last thirteen

 Meanwhile, the American team had created seaborgium, and the next six elements had been created by a German team: bohrium, hassium, meitnerium, darmstadtium, roentgenium, and copernicium.
 Element 113, nihonium, was created by a Japanese team; the last five known elements, flerovium, moscovium, livermorium, tennessine, and oganesson, were created by Russian–American collaborations and complete the seventh row of the periodic table.

 List of synthetic elements

 The following elements do not occur naturally on Earth.
 All are transuranium elements and have atomic numbers of 95 and higher.

 Other elements usually produced through synthesis

 All elements with atomic numbers 1 through 94 occur naturally at least in trace quantities, but the following elements are often produced through synthesis.

-Technetium, promethium, astatine, neptunium, and plutonium were discovered through synthesis before being found in nature.
+‡ These five elements were discovered through synthesis before being found in nature.